-Dr. Li's Cancer Genomics lab is performing a comparative genomics study between liver cancer and breast cancer.
-This study involves comparing the dual regulation of transcription factors Forkhead box A (Foxa) and estrogen receptor alpha (ERalpha) between these two cancers in mouse models and human tumors.
-This genomics study is accomplished using genomic and proteomic approaches, such as next-generation sequencing and mass spectrometry.
+Our cancer genomics study involves comparing the dual regulation of transcription factors Forkhead box A (Foxa) and estrogen receptor alpha (ERalpha) between liver cancer and breast cancer in both animal models and human tumors.
+The study is accomplished using genomic and proteomic approaches, including next-generation sequencing and mass spectrometry.

-Next-generation sequencing technology allows researchers to reveal detailed chromatin structures in the whole genome, which provides novel scenarios of gene regulation compared to traditional approaches.
+Next-generation sequencing technology allows Dr. Li's research team to reveal detailed chromatin structures in the whole genome, which provides novel scenarios of gene regulation compared with traditional approaches.

 The Cancer Genomics Lab is also conducting research to identify the genomic and epigenomic landscapes in regulating stem cell differentiation and their impact on cancer progression using genomic and bioinformatics approaches.

 Research collaborations can help advance scientific discovery.
 Our lab is affiliated with several other research areas at Mayo Clinic to help advance our cancer research: